Herbert von Bose: Oppositional activities (1933–1934)

-On the morning of June 30, between 10.00 AM and 11.00 AM, only a few hours before Papen intended finally to fly to Neudeck to get the support of Hindenburg, the Vice-Chancellery was occupied by an SS-squad and a few Gestapo inspectors.
+On the morning of 30 June, between 10:00 am and 11:00 am, only a few hours before Papen intended finally to fly to Neudeck to get the support of Hindenburg, the Vice-Chancellery was occupied by an SS-squad and a few Gestapo inspectors.
 Bose was conducted into a conference room – allegedly to be interrogated – and shot ten times from behind as he sat down.
-Tschirschky was arrested and later released, while Jung – who had already been arrested on June 25 – was shot later that day.
-The whole event took place as a part of the Blood Purge which developed during the remainder of the same day, June 30, 1934.
+Tschirschky was arrested and later released, while Jung – who had already been arrested on 25 June – was shot later that day.
+The whole event took place as a part of the Blood Purge which developed during the remainder of the same day, 30 June 1934.

 In his memoirs Inside the Third Reich, Albert Speer relates how he was ordered to rebuild the Borsig Palace, to transfer the leaders of the Sturmabteilung (SA) in, and to have all Papen's staff out, within twenty-four hours.
 Speer writes:

 "Twenty-four hours later they moved out.
 In one of the rooms I saw a large pool of dried blood on the floor.
-There, on June 30, Herbert von Bose, one of Papen's assistants, had been shot.
+There, on 30 June, Herbert von Bose, one of Papen's assistants, had been shot.
 I looked away and from then on avoided the room.
 But the incident did not affect me any more deeply than that."